samueljsb/til/content/posts/2023-08-04-profiling-zsh-startup-time.md

 The first three lines are what I've now removed from my `.zshrc` and the last line forwards any options on to the real `nvm`.
-This means the first time I use it in a session it will be 2 s slower than usual, but since that' rare it's a cost I'll happily pay to speed up start-up every other day.
+This means the first time I use it in a session it will be 2s slower than usual, but since that' rare it's a cost I'll happily pay to speed up start-up every other day.

 ## step 3: did it work?